mvnmgrx/kiutils/README.md

 # KiUtils
-Simple and SCM-friendly KiCad board and schematic parser based on Python dataclasses for KiCad 6.0 and up.
+Simple and SCM-friendly KiCad file parser based on Python dataclasses for KiCad 6.0 and up.
+The following KiCad-related files are currently supported:
+- `.kicad_pcb` - Board layouts
+- `.kicad_sch` - Schematics
+- `.kicad_wks` - Worksheets
+- `.kicad_mod` - Footprints
+- `.kicad_sym` - Symbols and symbol libraries
+- `fp-lib-table` & `sym-lib-table` - Library tables

-It is a "pythonic" abstraction of the documentation found at the [KiCad Developer Reference](https://dev-docs.kicad.org/en/file-formats/) and is intended to work with an SCM like Git or SVN without breaking the layout of the files when the Python script ran.
+KiUtils is a "pythonic" abstraction of the documentation found at the [KiCad Developer Reference](https://dev-docs.kicad.org/en/file-formats/) and is intended to work with an SCM like Git or SVN without breaking the layout of the files when the Python script ran.